Most Forgiving Putters In 2026 Tested And Reviewed

 Feel vs. forgiveness is basically the age-old debate in any golf equipment sector.
 Generally most known club designs are going to represent a tradeoff between the two, with all clubs existing on a spectrum.
 And every year, manufacturers advertise that they are finally presenting us with a club that gives you the best of both worlds.

-To this day, however, insistence remains that the larger putter heads that by the laws of physics give us a resistance to twisting and swinging off-track also by definition give us less ability to feel the nuances in the stroke and fine-tune speed control that lightweight blade head users crave.
+To this day, however, insistence remains that the larger putters, by the laws of physics, give us a resistance to twisting and swinging off-track also by definition give us less ability to feel the nuances in the stroke and fine-tune speed control that lightweight blade head users crave.
 Obviously it is possible to become a near-master with either design, but that is the one thing that those who eschew the high-forgiveness designs will point to.

 Budget